Enforceability Of Oral Agreement In India

 - Lawful Object

 - Capacity to Contract

 It is important to note that all contracts are valid agreements but not all agreements qualify as valid contracts.
-Thus, a valid and an enforceable agreement is complete and systematic amalgamation of the necessary elements, which are vital to its validity and existence.
+Thus, a valid and enforceable agreement is a complete and systematic amalgamation of the necessary elements, which are vital to its validity and existence.

 Ideally, there are two types of agreements:

 Written agreements are any form of agreement, which is reduced to writing, in a particular format.
 It is the set of promises and terms of an agreement, reduced on paper, in the simple composition of text, and is express in nature.
 Valid written agreements have a greater evidentiary value in the court of law since it is easier to peruse and understand.
 It also has easier and greater enforceability in the court of law or in a dispute